frankenlemon-gif/A1337/README.md

 # DuressKeyboardLite

-Safe and fast keyboard with the DuressPassword feature supported on phones where custom keyboards can work in password input fields.
+Safe and fast keyboard with the DuressPassword feature.

 Duress Password — a phone data reset code configurable in this app.
 Enter it via this keyboard instead of a lock screen password and press Enter (⏎) if unlocking under coercion.